Farhad-Rezwan/myPortfolioOld/README.md

 ## Setup Notes
-Updated the blogs and deployed again. something else
+Updated the blogs and deployed again.